Annika Östberg

 Annika Maria Östberg Deasy (born January 6, 1954) is a Swedish citizen formerly incarcerated in California for an undetermined period (25 years to life sentence).
-She was convicted of first-degree murder of a restaurant owner and a police officer in 1981.
+She was convicted of first degree murder of a restaurant owner and a police officer in 1981 under the felony murder rule.
 In April 2009, after 27 years in a California prison, Östberg was handed over to Swedish authorities and transferred to Sweden, and incarcerated in the Hinseberg women's prison north of Örebro.
-She was released in May 2011.
+She was released from prison in May 2011.

 Childhood and marriage

 Annika Östberg grew up in Hässelby in Stockholm, and moved with her mother to California in the 1960s.
 She ran away from home to San Francisco, where she became a drug addict.
 She married Brian Deasy and gave up drugs, but when the marriage failed she resumed her drug habit.

 Prior criminal record

 Östberg was convicted of theft in 1973 and received 18 months probation.
 Also in 1973, she was convicted of possession of a controlled substance and received three years probation.
 In 1976 she was convicted of providing liquor to a minor and received 12 months probation, one day in jail, and was ordered to pay a $65 fine.

-In 1972, a man was stabbed to death in Östberg's apartment in San Francisco. Östberg admitted perpetrating the crime and received a 5-year suspended sentence for voluntary manslaughter.
-She later claimed that she only confessed to help her then-boyfriend.
+In 1972, a man was stabbed to death in Östberg's apartment in San Francisco. Östberg pleaded guilty to voluntary manslaughter and received a 5-year suspended sentence.
+She later claimed that she'd only confessed to help her then-boyfriend.